michaeltlombardi/ghe/.github/actions/.pwsh/module/readme.md

 For more information, review the [source code][utility-Format-GHAConsoleText]

+### `Get-ActionScriptParameter`

+This cmdlet uses parameter handlers to retrieve and validate the inputs from a GitHub Action, returning a hashtable of parameters to splat on an action script.

+For more information, review the [source code][utility-Get-ActionScriptParameter]

 ### `Get-GHAConsoleError`

 This cmdlet returns an alternate view of an error record for the GH CLI.
 It limits the object